UWCubeSat/DubSat1/ref/canGettingStarted.md

 ## Intro

 MCP25625 CAN interfaces via SPI.

-To read a bit, we send 0x00 over the bus and read it back.
+Most of the interaction with the MCP will be in the form of a command, usually followed a register address, possibly followed by 1 or 2 more arguments for a value.
+If that command was to read something, sending an extra bit (we use 0x00) will the MCP25625 to respond over the MISO/SDO SPI Line during that extra bit transmission.

 The chip has 3 modes.
 When powering on or resetting the MCP, it goes into configuration mode.
 It will only send and recieve packets after it is set